aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! note
     If you install Performance Addon Operator 4.10.3-5 or later on {product-title} 4.11 or later, the Performance Addon Operator detects the cluster version and automatically hibernates to avoid interfering with the Node Tuning Operator functions.
 However, to ensure best performance, remove the Performance Addon Operator from your {product-title} 4.11 clusters.

-If you install Performance Addon Operator 4.10.3-5 or later on {product-title} 4.11 or later, the Performance Addon Operator detects the cluster version and automatically hibernates to avoid interfering with the Node Tuning Operator functions.
-However, to ensure best performance, remove the Performance Addon Operator from your {product-title} 4.11 clusters.

 -   Create a Git repository where you manage your custom site configuration data.
 The repository must be accessible from the hub cluster and be defined as a source repository for Argo CD.